 Yes, if there is any Korea-sourced taxable income.

 Do the taxation authorities in Korea adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
-If no, are the taxation authorities in Korea considering the adoption of this interpretation of economic employer in the future?
+If no, are the taxation authorities in Korea considering the adoption of this interpretation of economic employer in the future?4

 Yes.
 If the remuneration paid to the expatriate worker stationed less than 183 days in the host country/territory (that is Korea) is borne by the host entity as a result of the recharge from the home entity, the host entity should withhold income tax and file withholding tax return with the Korean tax authority.

 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?

 What categories are subject to income tax in general situations?